zazaidi/textmate/05_28_2013/private.md

 =======
 * 15:01:00
 >>>>>>> External Changes
 Another bombing in Sadr city, 58 people dead.
-It is ridiculous and unimaginable why people can kill themselves to kill innocent people.* 16:01:00
+It is ridiculous and unimaginable why people can kill themselves to kill innocent people.
+* 16:01:00
+Have made script to create tasks and completed lists Working on getting it so that those in completed are removed from tasks
+#Task-052813 Finish Tasking System
+I have used bash script to generate and now the tasking system is complete.
+Set up a cronjob to run every 15 minutes.
+#Task-052813 Finish Tasking System:Completed
+* 21:29:33